mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 4. Pay this payment every month for 40 years.

 Skipping Out On Debts
-Ship captains hoping to avoid crippling repayments on multi- million credit loans may be tempted to skip out on repayments, Jumping to distant systems to make a new life for themselves.
+Ship captains hoping to avoid crippling repayments on multi-million credit loans may be tempted to skip out on repayments, Jumping to distant systems to make a new life for themselves.
 If the characters do so, they may be chased by ship tracers (bounty hunters) employed by the bank, or logged as criminals in the